iOS Deployment Overview

 With Ad-Hoc Deployment, you build your iOS apps using an iOS Development Profile and manually copy the built app to the device.
 To create this profile you need to be a member of the Apple Developer Program (currently $99/year from Apple) or you can use the free provision profile provided by Apple.
 You can deploy apps built in this manner on up to 100 devices.

-For details on the steps to do this, refer to the sections Ad-Hoc Device Deployment and Free Provisioning Profile.
+For details on the steps to do this, refer to:

 For beta testing purposes, you can also use Apple's TestFlight server to allow up to 1000 users to install a beta version of your app.
 Use of TestFlight requires that you are a member of the Apple Developer Program.

-For details on the steps for using TestFlight, refer to the section Using TestFlight.
+For details on the steps for using TestFlight, refer to the Submitting to TestFlight topic.

 To get your app in the hands of end users, you will typically want to use the App Store.
 To do so, you will build your app using an iOS Distribution Profile.
 You will have to be a member of the Apple Developer Program.

-For details on the steps to submit to to the App Store, refer to the section Submitting to the App Store.
+For details on the steps to submit to to the App Store, refer to the Submitting to the App Store topic.